DelphinusLab/prover-node-docker/README.md

 `docker compose -p <node> up` where `node` is the name of the container you would like to start.

 Ensure the docker compose file has GPU's specified for each container.

+### Starting individual services

+It may be cleaner to start services individually.
+You can start each in a new terminal window, or in the background.

+To start each service in the background, use the following command

+`docker compose start <service>`

+To start an attached service, use the following command:

+`docker compose up <service>`

+It is required to start `mongodb` service first and then `prover-node` + `prover-dry-run-service` services.